My Israel Facts page will provide you with Israel's vital statistics as well as some answers to frequently asked questions about the country.

-Here are a few maps of Israel I edited using the great tools of Google Maps: for a map of the whole country click here.
-If you need more detailed maps by areas:
+Here are a few maps of Israel I edited using the great tools of Google Maps.
+Each map contains some of the main attractions you may be interested in:

 Our Israel weather forecast page will help you to get the current conditions and a 5-day weather forecast.
 If you want to learn more about the general weather conditions according to the seasons and the different areas of Israel then click here.

 The primary language spoken is Hebrew, which is being spoken by all

 Jewish people.
 A secondary language is Arabic, which is spoken by the

 If you don’t speak the above languages – fear not!
 Most everybody – and especially young people - speak pretty good English.

 …If you can express yourself in English to any slight degree – you will never get lost.